-Financial

-assets atThese assets are subsequently
+Financial These assets are subsequently

-measured at fair value.
+assets at measured at fair value.
 Net gains

-and losses, including any interest
+FVTPL and losses, including any interest

 or dividend income, are recognised

 in statement of profit and loss.

 However, see Note 31 for derivatives

 designated as hedging instruments.